susumu-kushi/civil-society-control-engineering/ai-system-debugging-blair-report.md

 Correction must continue.

-Civil society is not a destination.
+Civil society is a destination.

 It is an ongoing process of maintaining independence, equality, and freedom under changing conditions.